Conventional Electromagnetic Testing

-Eddy Current inspection is based on the interaction between a magnetic field source, a coil, and the electrically conductive material to inspected.
+Eddy Current Testing (ET) inspection is based on the interaction between a magnetic field source, a coil, and the electrically conductive material to inspect.
 This result of this interaction is the induction of Eddy Currents (also known as electromagnetic induction).
-Discontinuities can then be detected by measuring and analysing the intensity variations of the current.
+Discontinuities can then be detected by measuring and analyzing the intensity variations of the current.

 Conventional Eddy Current is mainly used to detect surface flaws, to measure conductivity and for gap measurement required by various applications such as the inspection of heat exchangers and aircraft fuselage.

 - Sensitive to small dimension flaws due to the disturbance in the induced magnetic field;

 Eddy Current Array (ECA) technology represents the evolution of the Conventional Eddy Current method.
 This technology offers a wider coverage and a greater sensitivity to potential flaws due to the multi-coil design.

 Eddy Current Array probes can be customized to best suit the application and required coverage; the number of coils and flexibility of the probe can be adjusted to inspect complex geometries, such as the teeth on gears.